nymtech/dev-portal/src/tutorials/ipfs-service-provider/download-implementation.md

 * `chunks` - We loop through the data within `stream`.
 For each chunk of data, it pushes it onto the `chunks` array.

 The logic checks whether the `type` of the file starts with 'text'.
 If it does, it concatenates all the chunks of data in the `chunks` array using the `Buffer.concat()` method and converts the resulting buffer data to a string using the `toString()` method.
-If it doesn't start with "text", it concatenates all the chunks of data and stores the resulting buffer in the `data` variable.
+If it doesn't start with 'text', it concatenates the chunks of data in the same way without stringify'ing it.
+Both paths will assign the result to the `data` variable.

-Once the logic completes this process, we repeat our usual process of sending the data back to the websocket by constructing a our message data, along with its parent message object that we can send back through the mixnet.
+Once the above logic is completed, we repeat our usual process of sending the data back to the websocket by constructing a our message data, along with its parent message object that we can send back through the mixnet.

 ## Downloading our File